The Visual Archive

 0 comments

-Week 7 | Field School Preparations
+Week 8 | Field School Preparations

 Field School Prep

-(until Friday, Oct 11th, 6pm)
+(until Friday, March 21, 6pm)

-On October 16th, we will visit selected galleries in Chelsea.
+On March 26th, we will visit selected galleries in Chelsea.
 Each student will propose an exhibition that resonates with the themes of our class (archives, typologies, form-making) or aligns with their individual research topic.

 Include a link to the gallery in this document, along with a brief explanation for why you chose it.
 I will share the final itinerary early next week.